 The material presented below is not well represented in the literature.
 This happened, probably, because it is considered too simple.
 It was difficult to find appropriate references.
 The proofs are really elementary, but use ideas that are barely applicable in similar high-dimensional situations.
 That's why most the results below are provided with proofs.

-Besides the adjacent field of dynamics, there is no research activity related to topology of 1-manifold.
+Besides the adjacent field of dynamics, there is no research activity related to the topology of 1-manifolds.
 The dynamical topics have been left outside the scope of this text.
-Actions of finite groups on 1-manifolds are on this side of the natural borderline, and a complete account of them is presented, while no infinite group actions are considered.
+In particular, no infinite group actions are considered, although actions of finite groups on 1-manifolds are on this side of the natural borderline, and a complete account of them is presented.

 2 Construction and examples